 Redemptive Good

 The nature of this goodness depends on our needs and circumstances.
-We may recognize it immediately or only in retrospect.
+We may recognize it immediately or only in hindsight.

 Here are examples of the goodness God may produce through our suffering.